csiro-easi/easi-training-pc/README.md

 ## Prerequisites
 * Install git - https://git-scm.com/downloads
 * Install Docker - https://docs.docker.com/install/
+* (Optional) - a python code editor.
+This is only needed if you intend on writing python code directly, not just use the jupyter notebooks.
+Several options exist though many folks use Visual Studio Code https://code.visualstudio.com/download

 All commands listed here should be entered into a terminal.
 On Windows Powershell works just fine.